CBD for Dogs with Cancer

 When to Not Use CBD for Dogs

-CBD should also not be given to dogs receiving immunotherapy, as the CBD may interfere with its effectiveness.2
+CBD should also not be given to dogs receiving immunotherapy, as CBD may interfere with its effectiveness.2

 In humans, CBD has been found to interact with a variety of drugs.
 CBD should be used with caution if your dog is taking:12